mbeutel/buckets-src/README.md

 ## Usage

-After building the project, a Python module named `rpmc` is available in the build directory (With CPython 3.10 on 64-bit Windows, the file may be named 'rpmc.cp310-win_amd64.pyd').
+After building the project, a Python module named `rpmc` is available in the build directory.
+(As an example, with CPython 3.10 on 64-bit Windows, the file may be named 'rpmc.cp310-win_amd64.pyd'.)

-Open a command environment (on Windows, we highly recommend using [PowerShell](https://learn.microsoft.com/en-us/powershell/) rather than the arcane 'cmd.exe' command interpreter) and navigate to the `script` subdirectory of the source repository.
+Open a command environment (on Windows, we highly recommend using [PowerShell](https://learn.microsoft.com/en-us/powershell/) rather than the archaic 'cmd.exe' command interpreter) and navigate to the `script` subdirectory of the source repository.
 Then append the build directory, here referred to as '<my-build-dir>', to the `PYTHONPATH` environment variable: